rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 ## Summary

-This article uses the bookinfo example provided by Istio to guide readers through the implementation details behind the sidecar injection, iptables transparent traffic hijacking, and traffic routing in the sidecar.
-The sidecar mode and traffic transparent hijacking are the features and basic functions of Istio service mesh, understanding the process behind this function and the implementation details will help you understand the principle of service mesh and the content in the later chapters of the [Istio Handbook](https://jimmysong.io/istio-handbook), so I hope readers can try it from scratch in their own environment to deepen their understanding.
+This article uses the bookinfo example provided by Istio to guide readers through the implementation details behind the sidecar injection, iptables transparent traffic intercepting, and traffic routing in the sidecar.
+The sidecar mode and traffic transparent intercepting are the features and basic functions of Istio service mesh, understanding the process behind this function and the implementation details will help you understand the principle of service mesh and the content in the later chapters of the [Istio Handbook](https://jimmysong.io/istio-handbook), so I hope readers can try it from scratch in their own environment to deepen their understanding.

-Using iptables for traffic hijacking is just one of the ways to do traffic hijacking in the data plane of a service mesh, and there are many more traffic hijacking scenarios, quoted below from the description of the traffic hijacking section given in the MOSN official network of the cloud-native network proxy.
+Using iptables for traffic intercepting is just one of the ways to do traffic intercepting in the data plane of a service mesh, and there are many more traffic intercepting scenarios, quoted below from the description of the traffic intercepting section given in the MOSN official network of the cloud-native network proxy.

-### Problems with using iptables for traffic hijacking
+### Problems with using iptables for traffic intercepting

-Currently, Istio uses iptables for transparent hijacking and there are three main problems.
+Currently, Istio uses iptables for transparent intercepting and there are three main problems.

 1. The need to use the conntrack module for connection tracking, in the case of a large number of connections, will cause a large consumption and may cause the track table to be full, in order to avoid this problem, the industry has a practice of closing conntrack.
 2. iptables is a common module with global effect and cannot explicitly prohibit associated changes, which is less controllable.
 3. iptables redirect traffic is essentially exchanging data via a loopback.
 The outbound traffic will traverse the protocol stack twice and lose forwarding performance in a large concurrency scenario.

 Several of the above problems are not present in all scenarios, let's say some scenarios where the number of connections is not large and the NAT table is not used, iptables is a simple solution that meets the requirements.
-In order to adapt to a wider range of scenarios, transparent hijacking needs to address all three of these issues.
+In order to adapt to a wider range of scenarios, transparent intercepting needs to address all three of these issues.

-### Transparent hijacking optimization
+### Transparent intercepting optimization

-In order to optimize the performance of transparent traffic hijacking in Istio, the following solutions have been proposed by the industry.
+In order to optimize the performance of transparent traffic intercepting in Istio, the following solutions have been proposed by the industry.

-**Traffic Hijacking with eBPF using the Merbridge Open Source Project**
+**Traffic intercepting with eBPF using the Merbridge Open Source Project**

 [Merbridge](https://github.com/merbridge/merbridge) is a plug-in that leverages eBPF to accelerate the Istio service mesh, which was open sourced by DaoCloud in early 2022.
 Using Merbridge can optimize network performance in the data plane to some extent.